 Stephenson has been influenced by the novel The Camp of the Saints, in which Europe is overrun and destroyed by hordes of envious hate-filled Third Worlders.
 Although Stephenson is a funny writer, his depiction of a future U.S. is essentially that of a Hell in which the protagonist of Snow Crash lives with a friend in a storage unit, can’t find any job except delivering pizzas (for the Mafia, of all things) and has to arm himself with two swords.

-As things stand now, one percent of the people in the United States control 40% of the wealth.
+As things stand now, one percent of the people in the United States control 40% of the wealth (one percent of the people in the world control 39% of it).
 They didn’t do this through the free market.
 They did it by perverting the State’s power to enrich themselves at the expense of everyone else.

 Of course these people, as James Burnham warned in his The Machiavellians, are going to do whatever they can to maintain their power and privilege.
 Or as Richard K. Morgan, author of the satirical (but somewhat leftist) Market Forces, writes, "Society is, always has been and always will be a structure for the exploitation and oppression of the majority through systems of political force dictated by an élite, enforced by thugs, uniformed or not, and upheld by a willful ignorance and stupidity on the part of the very majority whom the system oppresses."

 Morgan’s and Burnham’s observations have been the history of the world.
 As theologian Marcus Borg has pointed out, during Jesus’ times the elites (the term is used neutrally) were the ten percent who owned two-thirds of the wealth.
 The other 90% had to share the other one-third.